inventree/inventree-docs/docs/start/installer.md

 !!! warning "Keep things repeatable"
     All CLI settings are lost when the package is uninstalled.
-    Use the config file where possible as it is kept on uninstall and can easily be synced acros instances.
-Enviroment variables are a good place for passwords (but not the secret_key).
+    Use the config file where possible as it is kept on uninstall and can easily be synced across instances.
+Environment variables are a good place for passwords (but not the secret_key).

 ## Architecture

 The packages are provided by [packager.io](https://packager.io/).
-They are built each time updates are pushed to Github and release about 10 minutes later.
+They are built each time updates are pushed to GitHub and released about 10 minutes later.

 The package sets up [services](#controlling-inventree) that run the needed processes as the unprivileged user `inventree`.
 This keeps the privileges of InvenTree as low as possible.

-A CLI is provided to interface with low level managment functions like [variable managment](#enviroment-variables), log access, commands, process scaling, etc.
+A CLI is provided to interface with low-level management functions like [variable management](#enviroment-variables), log access, commands, process scaling, etc.